 If the situation allows, it’s always a great idea to bring a dish or two to share.
 Not only does this allow you to contribute to the holiday meal, but it also ensures that you have a couple of good options to eat.
 I always suggest bringing at least one substantially filling dish.
 This way, if the only other plant-based item on the table is a sad-looking salad, you won’t go hungry.

 This is also a great way to show people that plant-based food isn’t weird or gross.
-You don’t have to tell people that it’s plant-based if you don’t want to (in fact, sometimes it’s best not to), but do warn people if your dish contains a potential allergen like nuts.
+You don’t have to tell people that it’s plant-based if you don’t want to.
+This can often help avoid any preconceived biases, but do warn people if your dish contains a potential allergen like nuts.

 Speak to Your Host

 If you’re comfortable doing so, speak to your host.
 This allows you to get an idea of what they plan on serving.
 This helps in a few ways.
-First, you can make sure your contributions complement the offerings.
-Second, you can ensure you aren’t planning to bring duplicate dishes.
-Finally, it helps to know what you are walking into.
+First, you can make sure your contributions complement the offerings and avoid bringing a duplicate dish.
+It also helps to know what you are walking into.
 Whether there will be lots of plant-based offerings, or if you’ll be relying solely on your contributions.
 You can then plan accordingly.

 Offer to Help in the Kitchen